nl598/hello-world/README.md

 # hello-world
 Hello!
-My name is Kenechi Oti, and I am an aspiring Data Scientist.
+My name is Kenechi Oti.

 In this repository you will find some problems that I have solved from my undergraduate degree in Mathematics.